Michael-Equi/ROV_Test_Bench/documentation_templates/sketch_documentation.md

 ## Description

 Pargraph on how this code fits into the overall architecture.
-What it does and what is runs on?
+What it does and what is runs on (cortex-M, arduino ARM/AVR, etc.)?

 ## Instructions

-* Anything that needs special care when buidling this code and running it on the embedded system
+* Instructions for buidling this code and running it on its respective embedded system
   * `...`

 ## Troubleshooting